Pewejekubam/qbd-to-gnucash/prd/core-prd-v3.6.0.md

 Each domain module owns its **full functional implementation**, including all subcomponents necessary for its logic, construction, and validation

-### 4.5 Domain Module Naming Requirements
+### 4.5 Domain Module Naming and Containment Rules

-- All submodules and files within a domain module must be named unambiguously to prevent cross-domain confusion and ensure clarity.
-- File and submodule names should, wherever practical, include the parent domain as a prefix or otherwise clearly indicate their domain ownership.
-- **Example:** Files in the `accounts` module should be named using the pattern `accounts_<submodule>.py` (e.g., `accounts_tree.py`, `accounts_utils.py`).
-- This naming requirement applies to all current and future domain modules and their subcomponents.
+To ensure maintainability, prevent cross-domain collisions, and support governance enforcement:

+- All domain-specific modules must:
+  - Use a domain prefix in their filename (e.g., `accounts_`, `customers_`).
+  - Reside within their respective domain directory (e.g., `src/modules/accounts/`).
+  - Avoid placement in `src/utils/` or any unrelated folder.

+- Only domain-agnostic modules may be placed in `src/utils/` (e.g., `iif_parser.py`, `error_handler.py`, `logging.py`).

+#### 4.5.1 Examples (Correct vs Incorrect)

+✅ `src/modules/accounts/accounts_validation.py`
+❌ `src/utils/validation.py` *(violates naming and containment rules)*

+#### 4.5.2 Developer Checklist

+Before creating or moving any file:
+- ✅ Prefix domain logic with its module name.
+- ✅ Place it under `src/modules/<domain>/`.
+- ❌ Never place domain logic in `utils/`.

-- This rule is mandatory for governance compliance and supports extensibility, maintainability, and prevention of naming collisions across the codebase.
+> This rule is mandatory for all current and future modules.
+Violations are considered governance failures and must be corrected before codegen or commit.

 ---